Graduate School of Engineering

 Interface Science and Engineering of Joining (Prof. Sato)

 Ultrasonic welding (USW) is a solid state process which can produce a joint between thin metallic materials through ultrasonic vibrating energy and normal clamping force.
-The USW technique is characterized by a lower energy input, shorter welding time and thinner workpieces than the other spot welding techniques.
-The manufacturing technology utilizing ultrasonic metal welding technique has also received attention in recent years.
-Ultrasonic additive manufacturing (UAM) is a solid state welding process to build complex 3-D components directly from metallic tapes.
-A thin metallic tape is initially bonded ultrasonically on a base plate, with additional tapes being subsequently bonded on the previous tape.
-Thus USW technique has a great deal of potential as an environmentally-friendly and cost-effective tool in many industrial fields.
-However, there is currently little academic understanding on the ultrasonic welding mechanism despite the engineering significance and past research efforts.
-Our works on USW technique aim to understand the welding mechanism based on systematic examinations of the microstructural evolution and mechanical properties of the ultrasonic welds.
+The USW technique is characterized by a lower energy input, shorter welding time and thinner workpieces than the other welding techniques.
+Thus, USW technique has a great deal of potential as an environmentally-friendly and cost-effective tool in many industrial fields.
+However, there is currently little academic understanding on the ultrasonic welding mechanisms despite the engineering significance and past research efforts.
+Our works on USW technique aim to understand the welding mechanisms based on systematic examinations of the microstructural evolution and mechanical properties of the ultrasonic welds.